developingAlex/lakedisappointment/README.md

     module.exports = Product
     ```
-1. think about what other attributes you might want to add to the product, for now we can stick with this to get it up and running.
+1. Think about what other attributes you might want to add to the product, for now we can stick with this to get it up and running.
-1. start on making the seeds file to create some data.
+1. Start on making the seeds file to create some data.
-1. first thing to do is make a /api/models/seeds.js file and give it the line to make it aware of our product: `const Product = require('./Product')`
+1. First thing to do is make a /api/models/seeds.js file and give it the line to make it aware of our product: `const Product = require('./Product')`
-1. create a /api/models/drop.js file to allow easy wiping during development:
+1. Create a /api/models/drop.js file to allow easy wiping during development:
     ```javascript
     const Product = require('./Product')